bjd2385/threatstack-rule-manager/backend/README.md

   -l, --list            List rulesets and (view) rules -r, --refresh         Refresh local copy of the organization's rules and flush local state.
   --push                Push a workspace's state to remote state (the platform).
-  --push-all            Push all modified local organizations to remote state (the platform).
   --plan                View the state file, or the tracked difference between local state and remote state.
   -w ORGID, --workspace ORGID
                         Set the organization ID within which you are working, automatically starts a refresh.